Land Reclamation Program

 Amendments made in 1990 to the Land Reclamation Act (Missouris industrial minerals mining law) improved the requirements to be met for completing industrial mineral (IM) permit and reclamation processes.
 Industrial Minerals are gravel, limestone, granite, traprock, tar sands, clay, barite, sandstone, oil shale, sand and shale.

 Industrial mineral mining permits are issued to cover only a 12-month period of time.
-These permits must be continually renewed until the Land Reclamation Commission deems all mined land covered by the permit is fully reclaimed.
+These permits must be continually renewed until the Missouri Mining Commission deems all mined land covered by the permit is fully reclaimed.
 There have been about 700 new or renewed permits issued in the past two fiscal years.
 In addition to the new and renewed permits, staff spent a considerable amount of time reviewing other permit actions which include permit transfers, expansions and amendments.